LGUG2Z/komorebi/README.md

-toggle-monocle               Toggle monocle mode for the focused container toggle-maximize              Toggle native maximization for the focused window restore-windows              Restore all hidden windows (debugging command) reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists) float-rule                   Add a rule to always float the specified application workspace-rule               Add a rule to associate an application with a workspace identify-tray-application    Identify an application that closes to the system tray focus-follows-mouse          Enable or disable focus follows mouse for the operating system
+toggle-monocle               Toggle monocle mode for the focused container toggle-maximize              Toggle native maximization for the focused window restore-windows              Restore all hidden windows (debugging command) manage                       Force komorebi to manage the focused window unmanage                     Unmanage a window that was forcibly managed reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists) float-rule                   Add a rule to always float the specified application manage-rule                  Add a rule to always manage the specified application workspace-rule               Add a rule to associate an application with a workspace identify-tray-application    Identify an application that closes to the system tray focus-follows-mouse          Enable or disable focus follows mouse for the operating system